abdullahProfile/University/README.md

   <p>The repository covers practical work from the following subjects:</p>

   <p><strong>1.
 Programming Fundamentals</strong><br>
-  Basic programming concepts using languages like C and C++.
-Includes practice problems, logic building, and foundational assignments.</p>
+  Basic programming concepts using languages like C. Includes practice problems, logic building, and foundational assignments.</p>

   <p><strong>2.
 Object-Oriented Programming with Java</strong><br>
   Java-based projects and exercises focusing on OOP principles such as classes, inheritance, polymorphism, and file handling.</p>